German submarine U-162 (1941): Third patrol and sinking

 U-162's third and final sortie began on 7 July 1942, when she left Lorient for the last time.
 Much like her second foray, U-162 spent her third patrol in the Caribbean Sea and off the coast of South America.
 From 19 to 30 August, she sank four more vessels: West Celina, Moena, Thelma and Star of Oregon.
 Nonetheless, just four days after sinking Star of Oregon, she was detected northeast of Trinidad.
 Three British destroyers, HMS Vimy, Pathfinder and Quentin, attacked and sank U-162 with depth charges.
-Two crewmen were killed, 49 others survived.
+Two crewmen were killed, while 49 others survived.

 Following the sinking of U-162, the surviving crew members were picked up by the three destroyers and sent to the United States where they gave US interrogators information about U-162's history, including where and when she was laid down, how many ships she sank and details about her home port and the design and layout of submarines that were in her class.